ging/fi-ware-idm-rails/API.md

 ```

 Once you have a valid token you will be able to access the different resources in the API.
-All of them present a REST interface
+All of them present a REST interface with a CRUD options (Create, Read, Update, Delete).

 2. Applications API:
 --------------------------